IIIF/cookbook-recipes/recipe/0004-canvas-size/index.md

 + Drawing annotation regions on the smaller version will be facilitated by having more screen space.

 For a future replacement image of unknown dimensions, a good starting point is to make each Canvas dimension at least twice the corresponding pixel dimension of the current image as long as each Canvas dimension is over 1000.

+Finally, if the image dimensions are larger than the Canvas, the image will be scaled to fit the Canvas.

 ## Restrictions